taitulism/Bootstruct/README.md

 	};
 ```

-The `io` also holds the splitted URL pathname as `io.params`.
+The `io` also holds the split URL pathname (by slash) as `io.params`.
 Each controller the `io` checks-in at (with the "RC" as an exception) removes its name from the array.
 Let's say we have:
 ```
-├── www
+├── www     (RC)
 │   ├── index.js
 │   └── A
 │       ├── index.js